-The present structure of the General Bathymetric Chart of the Oceans (GEBCO) reflects its long evolution since its creation in 1903 by Prince Albert I of Monaco.
+The present structure of GEBCO reflects its long evolution since its creation in 1903 by Prince Albert I of Monaco.
 It has been shaped by its successes and the opportunities created through many transitions over the years.

-GEBCO has a rich history; its successes are numerous and global.1 Today, GEBCO is an internationally recognised and well-respected programme that operates under the joint auspices of the International Hydrographic Organization (IHO) and the Intergovernmental Oceanographic Commission (IOC) of the United Nations Educational, Scientific and Cultural Organization (UNESCO).
-GEBCO collaborates with international, multi-sector stakeholder organisations which use seabed data to achieve their goals and meet their needs.
-GEBCO will contribute to the purpose and function of both IOC/UNESCO and IHO and seek advice and cooperation about seabed related services and capacity.
+Today, GEBCO is an internationally recognised and well-respected programme that operates under the joint auspices of the International Hydrographic Organization (IHO) and the Intergovernmental Oceanographic Commission (IOC) of the United Nations Educational, Scientific and Cultural Organization (UNESCO).
+GEBCO collaborates with international, multi-sector stakeholder organisations that use seabed data to achieve their goals and meet their needs.
+GEBCO contributes to the purpose and function of both IOC/UNESCO and IHO and seeks advice and cooperation about seabed related services and capacity.

-While both parent organisations have their own respective strategies, GEBCO has developed its own strategy which is outlined in this document.
+While both parent organisations have their own respective strategies, GEBCO has developed its own strategy, which is outlined in this document.
 This strategy aims to:

-- provide a vision and a mission to see GEBCO's legacy enduring over multiple generations. - broaden GEBCO's focus to encompass seabed data and datasets, including bathymetry and its derivatives, positioning the programme firmly in the twenty-first century mainstream of ocean science. - support a dedicated governance that strives to increase GEBCO's visibility and relevance in a world increasingly more aware of the importance of the ocean. - provide clarity of GEBCO's direction within the complex structure and relationships between parent organisations, subcommittees and subordinate projects. - ensure that GEBCO complements and supports the parent organisations' objectives. - ensure that GEBCO subcommittees and subordinate projects have the support they require to optimise their work and outcomes. - inform GEBCO stakeholders and partners of its intentions and ambitions so that together they can support each other in support of the GEBCO mission under the dedicated governance.
+- provide a vision and a mission to see GEBCO's legacy enduring over multiple generations. - broaden GEBCO's focus to encompass seabed data and datasets, including bathymetry and its derivatives, positioning the programme firmly in the 21st century mainstream of ocean science. - support a dedicated governance that strives to increase GEBCO's visibility and relevance in a world increasingly more aware of the importance of the ocean. - provide clarity of GEBCO's direction within the complex structure and relationships between parent organisations, subcommittees and subordinate projects. - ensure that GEBCO complements and supports the parent organisations' objectives. - ensure that GEBCO subcommittees and subordinate projects have the support they require to optimise their work and outcomes. - inform GEBCO stakeholders and partners of its intentions and ambitions so that together they can support each other in support of the GEBCO mission under the dedicated governance.